 For example, team members with kiddos would want to know if healthcare covers dependents and at what rate.
 Or for the digital nomads, you’d want to ensure you have the freedom to work from where you want.

 So take a moment and ask yourself, what are you looking for in a job?
-If you understand the necessity of having an organization support you holistically, write down your life circumstances and your needs for each.
+If you understand the necessity of having an organization support you holistically, write down the top three and top five factors you’re seeking support from an employer in the next phase of your career.

 - Does the healthcare plan cover dental and vision for dependents?
 What’s the cost of copay?